 In 2021, Asia Pacific ranked first globally in terms of production output of pharmaceuticals and medical equipment, with a turnover of USD857 billion.
 Over 2021-2030, the region is expected to record the fastest production growth globally, underpinned by its sizeable population, expanding access to healthcare, improving business environment and major investments into research and development.

-Asia Pacific is both the largest consumer and producer of pharmaceutical and medical equipment in the world.
-Although turnover growth of regional drug and device companies registered a considerable slowdown in 2017, the industry’s long-term outlook remains highly positive thanks to surging volume demand in China, and increasing manufacturing capabilities in Indonesia and India.
-As a result, the region is expected to remain the primary driver of global medical products growth over the period to 2030.
+Although turnover growth of Asia Pacific pharmaceuticals and medical equipment companies is expected to witness a considerable slowdown in 2020, the industry’s long-term outlook remains positive due to surging volume demand in China and increasing manufacturing capabilities in Indonesia and India.
+The region is expected to remain the primary driver of global medical products’ growth over 2019-2030.

-Following the slowdown in 2017, China’s pharmaceutical and medical device production is expected to pick up in 2018, in line with the continuously improving business environment and government-mandated push towards innovation.
+Following the Coronavirus pandemic in 2020, China’s pharmaceutical and medical device production growth is expected to be slightly subdued, yet, maintain a strong growth, in line with the continuously improving business environment and government-mandated push towards innovation.

-South Korea and Japan are poised for steady yet slower development, as governments continue to implement regulatory pricing pressures.
-However, respective countries are anticipated to maintain their positions as world experts in innovative solutions, and raise exports, capitalising on surging global demand for biologics.
+South Korea and Japan are poised for steady yet slower development, in comparison to regional peers, as the governments continue to implement regulatory pricing pressures.
+However, the two countries are anticipated to maintain their positions as world experts in innovative solutions, and raise exports value, capitalising on surging global demand for biologics.

 One of the major outcomes from the Coronavirus (COVID-19) pandemic is set to be severe disturbances to global supply chains.
 The lockdown in China caused waves of supply process inefficiencies around the world, with Asia Pacific not immune.
 For example, India’s production of generic drugs was disturbed due to the drop in China’s API manufacturing.
 Over the forecast period, supply chains are anticipated to be restructured, alongside the countries implementing more protectionist policies.